 - With the WHO and partners, developing an Emergency and Trauma Care e-learning course

 In the seven years prior to the start of the collaboration with RCSI, COSECSA had graduated a total of 17 surgeons.
-In 2019, it graduated 104 new surgeons.
-In total, COSECSA has now trained and graduated 450 surgeons, ensuring it is well positioned to exceed its top-line target of graduating 500 surgeons by 2020.
+In 2020, it graduated 109 new surgeons.
+In total, COSECSA has graduated 559 surgeons and surpassed its top-line target of graduating 500 surgeons by 2020.

 There is a perception that there is a 'brain drain' of skilled health workers from lower income countries emigrating to higher-income countries.
 However, research shows that 85% of surgeons who have undergone their specialist training in the region are retained in their country of training.
 In total, 93% of African-trained surgeons remain in Africa –'brain drain' of this cadre of healthcare worker is a myth.